Tatachilla Lutheran College

-Tatachilla Lutheran College is a R-12 non-government school in the Australian state of South Australia located in the suburb of Tatachilla.
-It was officially opened on 29 January 1995 by Rev. Garrie Fischer.
+Tatachilla Lutheran College is a R-12 non-government school in the Adelaide suburb of Tatachilla, South Australia.
+It was officially opened in 1995 by Rev. Garrie Fischer.
 From 1995 until 2001 Tatachilla was a secondary school (years 8-12), and from 2002 the primary (R-7) school was added.

 The founding Principal, Mr. Bruss, has retired, effective from late June 2007.
 Mr Colin Minke has since taken over the position.
-The current principal is Mr. Noel Mifsud.
+The current principal is Ms. Alison Thacker.

 Sub schools

 At the beginning of 2005 the primary school and secondary school sections of Tatachilla were divided into three separate sub schools.